 Liam Payne's partner was at the charity day in honour of her foundation, Cheryl's Trust, which helps disadvantaged young people in her home city of Newcastle.
 A whole host of celebrities took part in the annual fundraising day, which takes place every year on September 11 in conjunction with the Cantor Fitzgerald Relief Fund.
 Staff remember the 658 friends and colleagues and the 61 Eurobrokers employees who were tragically killed in the Twin Towers attack.

-Sophie Wessex, Frankie Bridge, Lorraine Kelly, Katie Piper and Keira Knightley were among those who hit the trading floor at Canary Wharf.
+Holly Willoughby, Sophie Wessex, Frankie Bridge, Lorraine Kelly, Katie Piper and Keira Knightley were among those who hit the trading floor at Canary Wharf.
 Prince Edward's wife Sophie attended in her role as president of Brainwave, a charity that provides therapy for children with developmental delay.